Data Science vs. Data Analytics

 - Removing duplicate, inconsistent, and incomplete data before analysis or data cleaning – correcting data errors and preparing data for analysis.

-The data analyst is familiar with the business problem and other information and works on a familiar set of data to ensure predictive, descriptive, prescriptive, or diagnostic analysis.
+The data analyst is familiar with the business problem and other information and works on a familiar set of data to ensure predictive, descriptive, prescriptive, or diagnostic data analysis.

 The popularity of data for analytics is continuously growing, as companies in almost every industry can benefit from it, especially in fields like finance, healthcare, tourism, retail, and hospitality industries.